hyperledger/indy-hipe/text/rich-schemas/README.md

 This HIPE provides a brief description of each rich schema object.
 Future HIPEs will provide greater detail for each individual object and will be linked to from this document.
+The further HIPEs will contain examples for each object.

 ## Motivation
 [motivation]: #motivation